ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 #### B. Fetch the List of Biometric Attributes based on the Biometric Authentication Type and a Language Code

-On receiving a request to fetch the List of Biometric Attributes with input parameters (Biometric Authentication Type and Language Code), the system fetches the List of Biometric Attributes against the Biometric Authentication Type and the Language Code Received as per the below steps
+On receiving a request to fetch the List of Biometric Attributes with input parameters (Biometric Authentication Type and Language Code), the system fetches the List of Biometric Attributes against the Biometric Authentication Type and the Language Code Received as per the below steps:
 1. Validates if the request contains the following input parameters
    * Biometric Authentication Type - Mandatory
    * Language Code - Mandatory